 Reticulum can be used over serial ports directly, or over any device with a serial port, that will transparently pass data.
 Useful for communicating directly over a wire-pair, or for using devices such as data radios and lasers.

 '''

 [[Serial Interface]]

 type = SerialInterface

 interface_enabled = True

 Serial port for the device port = /dev/ttyUSB0

 Set the serial baud-rate and other

 configuration parameters.

 speed = 115200

 databits = 8

-parity = none

-stopbits = 1

 '''